 In the view of transport customers, the main interest lies within the most efficient forms of production.
 The more efficient the production, the more likely it is to have the leeway to achieve both attractive prices for customers as well as improved earnings from the utility.
 With increased competitiveness of rail transport, railways could attract additional traffic which is currently transported via other transport systems due to today's cost structure (especially by road).
 The coupling of traffic from different customers to a 1,500 m train could be integrated into the commercial models of utility; coupling of traffic is already a standard practice in the context of car group concepts.
 Within the network traffic of the single car system, the problems due to trains not being assigned to a customer are eliminated.
-For large customers, such as in customer traffic, customized 1,500 m.
+For large customers, such as in customer traffic, customized 1,500 m concepts can be developed.
+The same works for maximum train lengths smaller than 1,500 m.
 Even with a 900 m train follow less pronounced productivity gains, which are in the interest of both railway companies and transport customers.